 This is why septic systems are a worthwhile alternative.
 On the other hand, once installed, there is no need to worry about infrastructure, renovation, repairs, or pumping stations, as you’ll be completely independent.

 Septic systems are a worthy alternative that isn’t expensive and is, in fact, often cheaper.
-The important thing is to maintain your tank properly and it will serve you well for a long time.
+The important thing is to maintain your tank properly, use dosing pots and it will serve you well for a long time.